The Hitchhiker's Guide to Facebook Web Tracking with Invisible Pixels and Click IDs: Tracking Mechanics

 \section{\FBpixel Tracking Mechanics}

-The analysis on historical adoption of \FBP demonstrates that \FB has been collecting browsing activity of users since at least 2013, for a vast range of different types of websites, giving it an opportunity to build user profiles for the last decade, while helping its customers (advertisers) to perform effective ad-targeting campaigns.
-In this Section, we focus on the next key question: \textit{How can \FB use its newly launched one-time-tag \FBCLID with its \fbp cookie to match historical website visitors with \FB user profiles?} In the following paragraphs, we explore the mechanics of these cases.
+Next, we focus on the key question: \textit{How can \FB use its recently launched one-time-tag \FBCLID with its \fbp cookie to match historical website visitors with \FB user profiles?} In the following paragraphs, we explore the mechanics of these cases.